Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 This work is motivated by the approximation of the PDE \eqref{eq:PDE} in cases when the kernel is attractive and singular, and the associated mean-field interacting particle system is not known to be well-defined.
 We thus consider the following moderately interacting particle system:

 where $(W^i)_{1\leq i\leq N}$ are independant standard Brownian motions, $V^N$ is a mollifier and $F_{A}$ is a smooth cut-off function.
-Hence, the existence of strong solutions for \eqref{eq:IPS0} is ensured and this system can be easily simulated, which is interesting in view of numerical applications.
-This kind of interacting particle system, introduced by Oelschl\"ager, relies on a smoothing of the interaction kernel at the scale $N^{-\alpha},\, \alpha\in [0,1]$.
-Such interaction is in between mean-field interaction, where all particles interact with the same weight, and nearest-neighbour interaction. \\ However, the difficulty is to prove that at the limit $N\to \infty$, the system \eqref{eq:IPS0} behaves as the mean-field system would.
-In this work, we will show that: \begin{enumerate}[label=(\alph*),leftmargin=*] \item $\{\mu^N_{t}=\frac{1}{N} \sum_{i=1}^N \delta_{X^{i,N}_t},\, t\in [0,T]\}$, the marginals of the empirical measure of \eqref{eq:IPS0}, converge to the solution of the PDE \eqref{eq:PDE} for values of the smoothing parameter $\alpha$ which can be up to $(\frac{1}{d})^-$ for some of the models we consider, which is the typical distance between the particles in problems coming from statistical physics with repulsive kernels.
-We get a rate of convergence which can be up to $(\frac{1}{d+2})^-$.
+Hence, the existence of strong solutions for \eqref{eq:IPS0} is ensured.
+This kind of interacting particle system, introduced by~\citet{Oelschlager85}, relies on a smoothing of the interaction kernel at the scale $N^{-\alpha},\, \alpha\in [0,1]$.
+Observe that the interaction kernel $K\ast V^N(x)$ is very close to $K(x)$ when $|x|$ is sufficiently large compared to $N^{-\alpha}$.
+However, the difficulty is to prove that at the limit $N\to \infty$, the system \eqref{eq:IPS0} behaves as the mean-field system would.
+In this work, we show that: \begin{enumerate}[label=(\alph*),leftmargin=*] \item $\{\mu^N_{t}=\frac{1}{N} \sum_{i=1}^N \delta_{X^{i,N}_t},\, t\in [0,T]\}$, the marginals of the empirical measure of \eqref{eq:IPS0}, converge to the solution of the PDE \eqref{eq:PDE} for values of the smoothing parameter $\alpha$ which can be up to $(\frac{1}{d})^-$ for some of the models we consider, which is the typical distance between the particles in problems coming from statistical physics with repulsive kernels.
+We get a rate of convergence of order $N^{-\varrho}$, with $\varrho$ which can be up to $(\frac{1}{d+2})^-$.
+Moreover, one can take $F_{A}(x)\equiv x$ in \eqref{eq:IPS0}, at the price of a weaker form of convergence.

 \item The system \eqref{eq:IPS0} propagates chaos towards the following nonlinear equation (without the cut-off and the mollifier):